 Invalid Destination Address: This type of report indicates that your text message was not sent to the SMSC because the destination address is invalid.

-Successfully delivered: This status means that the message has been delivered to the recipient.
+Successful Delivery Report: Confirms that the message was delivered to the recipient.

 01. The recipient opted out of messages